rdcolema/nc-fish-classification/README.md

 ### bb_crops.ipynb
 Uses annotations to crop training images down to a bounding box surrounding the fish

-### bb_splits.ipynb
-Util notebook for splitting cropped data into training and test sets

 ### bb_regressor.ipynb
 Trains model on cropped data to predict coordinates of bounding box in test images